 Our current investment policy permits investments in securities issued by the United States Government as well as mortgage-backed securities and direct obligations of Fannie Mae, Freddie Mac and Ginnie Mae.
 The investment policy also permits, with certain limitations, investments in certificates of deposit, bank-owned life insurance, collateralized mortgage obligations, trust preferred securities, municipal securities and stock in the Federal Home Loan Bank (FHLB) and the Federal Reserve Bank (FRB).
-We purchased stock in the FHLB in order to obtain services such as demand deposit accounts, certificates of deposit, security safekeeping services and borrowings in the form of advances.
+We purchase stock in the FHLB in order to obtain services such as demand deposit accounts, certificates of deposit, security safekeeping services and borrowings in the form of advances.
 As a member of the Federal Reserve System, we are required to hold stock in the FRB.

 Our current policies do not permit hedging activities, such as engaging in futures, options or swap transactions, or investing in high-risk mortgage derivatives, such as collateralized mortgage obligation residual interests, real estate mortgage investment conduit residual interests or stripped mortgage-backed securities.
-As of December 31, 2016, we held no asset-backed securities other than mortgage-backed securities.
+As of December 31, 2017, we held no asset-backed securities other than mortgage-backed securities.
 As a state savings bank, Territorial Savings Bank is not permitted to invest in equity securities.
 This general restriction does not apply to Territorial Bancorp Inc.

 The Investments - Debt and Equity Securities topic of the Financial Accounting Standards Board Accounting Standards Codification (FASB ASC) requires that, at the time of purchase, we designate a security as either held-to-maturity, available-for-sale, or trading, based upon our ability and intent to hold the security until maturity.
 Securities in the available-for-sale and trading classifications are reported at market value and securities in the held-to-maturity classification are reported at amortized cost.
 A periodic review and evaluation of the available-for-sale and held-to-maturity securities portfolios is conducted to determine if the fair value of any security has declined below its carrying value and whether such decline is other-than-temporary.
 If we do not have the intent to sell a security and it is not more likely than not that we will be required to sell a security, impairment occurs when the present value of the remaining cash flows is less than the remaining amortized cost basis.
 The difference between the present value of remaining cash flows and the remaining amortized cost basis is considered a credit loss.
-If a credit loss has occurred, impairment is recorded by writing down the value of a security to its fair market value as a charge to earnings.
-The difference between the write down and the credit loss is considered other comprehensive loss, which is a reduction of stockholders' equity.
+If a credit loss has occurred, impairment is recorded by writing down the value of a security to the present value of remaining cash flows as a charge to earnings.
+The difference between the book value of the security after the write down and the fair market value is considered other comprehensive loss, which is a reduction of stockholders' equity.

-Our held-to-maturity securities at December 31, 2016 consisted primarily of securities with the following carrying values: \$399.1 million of mortgage-backed securities, \$7.4 million of collateralized mortgage obligations and \$1.2 million of trust preferred securities that were issued by pools of issuers consisting primarily of financial institution holding companies.
-At December 31, 2016, all of our mortgage-backed securities and collateralized mortgage obligations were issued by Fannie Mae, Freddie Mac or Ginnie Mae.
-At December 31, 2016, there were no securities classified as available-for-sale.
-At December 31, 2016, none of the collateral underlying our securities portfolio was considered subprime or Alt-A, and we did not hold any common or preferred stock issued by Freddie Mac or Fannie Mae as of that date.
-See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Balance Sheet Analysis-Securities" for a discussion of the recent performance of our securities portfolio.
+Our held-to-maturity securities at December 31, 2017 consisted primarily of securities with the following carrying values: \$404.4 million of mortgage-backed securities and \$427,000 of trust preferred securities that were issued by pools of issuers consisting primarily of financial institution holding companies.
+At December 31, 2017, all of our mortgage-backed securities were issued by Fannie Mae, Freddie Mac or Ginnie Mae.
+At December 31, 2017, we had one security for \$2.9 million classified as available-for-sale.
+At December 31, 2017, none of the collateral underlying our securities portfolio was considered subprime or Alt-A, and we did not hold any common or preferred stock issued by Freddie Mac or Fannie Mae as of that date.
 The fair values of our securities are usually based on published or securities dealers' market values.